Xcraft-Inc/startcraft/README.md

 `exclude` is an array of node modules to not install directly when extracting the list of dependencies fo each `"modules"`.

+`substitutions` is a map where it's possible to specify the substitution of a module by an other one.
+For example, after a full install, you want to replace a prebuilt module by the original module.
+It's possible here, and then the substitution will remove the prebuilt module and create a symbolic link from the original module as target to the prebuilt module name as destination.

 `scripts` entries is hooked on the npm lifecycle.
 You can tell if they run in pre (`presc`) or post (`postrc`) `startcraft` run.